 As well as offering unique daily respite for those suffering with early onset, in an age appropriate, dignified and beautiful environment in a refurbed Edwardian Doctor's Surgery in Barry, Ty Hapus also has the Moondance cafe attached to the daily respite project, which offers a wonderful facility to those of any age with dementia, and their families.

 The Moondance Cafe offers a calm, safe and comfortable environment with daily newspapers. magazines and boardgames.
 For others, it is a safe quiet place for those with dementia and their families to sit with a tea or a coffee.
+There is also Well Being room offering counselling and holistic therapies, and a small but beautiful hairdressing and beauty salon.

 Ty Hapus is unique and it is hoped that this groundbreaking new centre in Wales will be a blue print for the rest of the UK.